-Belfast: Twice burgled great-grandmother prayed for intruders
+Woman, 80, vows to stay in home despite two burglaries

 On both occasions she was asleep as burglars entered her bedroom and stole money, vouchers and jewellery.

-She said if she had woke up during the incidents she could have had an asthma attack.

-Ms Wilson, a great-grandmother, said she learned of the first burglary at about 11:00 GMT on Monday when she woke to hear her daughter "screaming and yelling".
+During the first burglary on Monday morning, Mrs Wilson awoke to hear her daughter "screaming and yelling".

 "At this stage I didn't know anyone had been in my bedroom.
-I was sound asleep," she told BBC News NI's Evening Extra.
+I was sound asleep," the great-grandmother told BBC News NI's Evening Extra.

 Her daughter, Colette O'Neill, had been in the house and pushed a burglar outside.

-"He said to me 'I'm outside now so stop shouting' - which I thought was strange," she said.
+"He said to me, 'I'm outside now so stop shouting', which I thought was strange," she said.

 "I kept on shouting and pushed him down the path and followed him down."